fatihusta/noteworthy/README.md

 You can now modify code in this repo on your host system to experiment with making changes to the Noteworthy PoC without needing to rebuild the container for every change.

 # Noteworthy Team
-Noteworthy's PoC development was sponsored by Decentralabs LLC, a Wyoming based telecommuniations research and development firm that specialized in the development of open source telecommunications systems and next-generation digital infrastructure solutions.
+Noteworthy's PoC development was sponsored by Decentralabs LLC, a Wyoming based telecommunications research and development firm that specialized in the development of open source telecommunications systems and next-generation digital infrastructure solutions.

 Contact us on Matrix - #noteworthy:tincan.community